thewtex/thesis/abbreviations.rst

   in-uteral development, which remains partially patent in a quarter of the population into adulthood.
 Can be a source of emboli.

+SRS
+  *Strain Regularization Sigma*.
+Parameter of the Bayesian regularization method is related to the distribution of expected strains in the image.

 TIA
   *Transient ischemic attack."*  Brief episodes of focal loss of brain function due to ischemia [Whisnant1990]_.